 If your mortgage lender is the same bank securing your mortgage loan, you may have a banking conflict.
-The right of offset grants banks the ability to collect on a delinquent secured loan.
+Banks have what is known as "the right of offset," which gives the institution the ability to collect on a delinquent secured loan.
 If you have multiple accounts at a bank and one of your accounts is negative, the bank may transfer funds from an account with a positive balance to the overdrawn account.
 For instance, if you are delinquent on your mortgage secured by the same bank you use for personal banking, the bank may withdraw the funds from your checking account to cover the payment.
 State laws vary on bank offsets.
 In some states, banks are not required to notify customers before offsetting an account.

 Banking Requirement for Mortgage Applications

 Lenders ask to see bank statements.
 Typically, lenders want to see at least three months of bank statements to prove you have enough money coming into the account to cover all your expenses.
 If your account has been in the negative, the lender may decide you are unable to meet your current financial obligations.
 An occasional overdraft can be overlooked, provided you were able to promptly cover the draft and fees.
 Banks have different policies when it comes to excessive overdrafts.
 Some charge an excessive overdraft fee, while others choose to close the account after numerous overdrafts.
 If your account is involuntarily closed, opening another account is often challenging.

 Overdrafts are designed to be a service to you.
 Instead of declining your transactions, the bank covers the purchase along with charging you a fee.
 If you want to avoid overdraft fees, contact your bank to opt out of overdraft coverage.
 You can also inquire about overdraft protection, which allows you to link a secondary account, such as a savings, to your checking account.
 If you overspend, money is automatically transferred into the primary account to cover your purchase.